 Caretakers who wish to bridge the geographical divide can use the Medical Alert Connect mobile app.
 This free app, available for both iOS and Android devices, delivers regular updates about the well-being of the older adults in their care.
 Upon clearance from the Medical Alert subscriber, the authorized caregiver gets access to the user’s device’s status, contact list, and test schedule.

 Most importantly, the Medical Alert Connect app sends caregiver notifications every time the subscriber activates the emergency response or runs device tests.
 Caregivers can even get in touch with the emergency call center via the app, making it a great tool for caregivers.

 Medical Alert Monitoring

-The Medical Alert panic buttons and fall detection devices are waterproof, so they are perfect for older persons to take into their showers or baths.
-This capability allows for the devices to stay on your person all the time.
-But, being submerged in water for long periods of time when swimming can damage the device.
-Therefore, you should avoid taking the device into the water with you.
+Medical Alert panic buttons and fall-detection devices are waterproof, so they are perfect for you to take into your shower or bath.
+This capability allows the devices to stay on all the time.
+Your device should not be submerged in water for long periods of time, though, so you should avoid swimming with your device on.

 Amie has been writing about senior care products and services for the last decade.
 She is particularly passionate about new technologies that help improve the quality of life for seniors and their families.
 Seeing her parents and grandparents age made Amie ask herself, “Would this be good enough for my loved ones?”
 In her spare time, Amie enjoys outdoor adventures and spontaneous road trips.
 Learn more about Amie here